Plutonomicon/plutarch-plutus/docs/TRICKS.md

 Where else is `plet` unnecessary?
 Functions taking in continuations, such as `plet` (duh) and `pletFields`, always pre-evaluate the binding.
 An exception, however, is `pmatch`.
 In certain cases, you don't need to `plet` bindings within the `pmatch` case handler.
 For example, if you use `pmatch` on a `PList`, the `x` and `xs` in the `PSCons x xs` _will always be pre-evaluated_.
 On the other hand, if you use `pmatch` on a `PBuiltinList`, the `x` and `xs` in the `PCons x xs` _are **not** pre-evaluated_.
 Be sure to `plet` them if you use them several times!

-In general, `plet`ing something back to back several times will be optimized to a singular `plet` anyway.
+In general, `plet`ing something back-to-back several times will be optimized to a singular `plet` anyway.
 However, you should know that for data encoded types (types that follow "[implementing `PIsDataRepr` and friends](./TYPECLASSES.md#implementing-pisdatarepr-and-friends)") and Scott encoded types, `pmatch` handlers get pre-evaluated bindings.
 For `PBuiltinList`, and `PDataRecord` - the bindings are not pre-evaluated.

 You should also `plet` local bindings!
-In particular, if you applied a function (whether it be Plutarch level or Haskell level) to obtain a value, bound the value to a variable (using `let` or `where`) - don't use it multiple times!
+In particular, if you applied a function (Plutarch level or Haskell level) to obtain a value, then bound that value to a variable e.g. with `let` or `where`, then avoid using it multiple times.
 The binding will simply get inlined as the function application - and it'll keep getting re-evaluated.
 You should `plet` it first!

 This also applies to field accesses using `OverloadedRecordDot`.
-When you do `ctx.purpose`, it really gets translated to `hrecField @"purpose" ctx` - that's a function call!
+When you do `ctx.purpose`, it really gets translated to `hrecField @"purpose" ctx`, which is a function call!
 If you use the field multiple times, `plet` it first.

 # Prefer Plutarch level functions